wn-doolittle/caliper-spec/caliper.md

 <a name="epubVolume" />
 #### EpubVolume
 A Caliper EpubVolume represents a component of a collection.
+EpubVolume inherits all the properties and requirements defined for [DigitalResource](#digitalResource), its superclass.
 It is analogous to an [idpf:volume](http://www.idpf.org/epub/vocab/structure/#volume).
 EpubVolume is a deprecated entity that will be removed in a future version of the specification.
 It SHOULD NOT be referenced.

 #### subClassOf
 [DigitalResource](#digitalResource)